Dark Photon Dark Matter from Cosmic Strings and Gravitational Wave Background: Gravitational wave background from cosmic strings

 \item The overall picture is similar for the case including the log dependence (Fig.~\ref{fig:gw}).
 Due to the log enhancement, the overall spectrum tilt is seen and the overall normalization also becomes significantly larger than the case without log dependence, since the string tension $\mu$ and $\xi$ parameter gets an log enhancement factor that directly increases the GW amplitude.
 The ``massless'' line of Fig.~\ref{fig:gw} is consistent with that given in Ref.~\cite{Chang:2021afa}, where the case of global strings with massless axion has been analyzed. \end{itemize}

 In Fig.~\ref{fig:sens} the calculated GW spectrum is compared with current and future sensitivities of various experiments: ground-based GW detectors such as LIGO~\cite{LIGOScientific:2017ikf,LIGOScientific:2014pky}, VIRGO~\cite{VIRGO:2014yos}, Einstein Telescope (ET)~\cite{Punturo:2010zz}, space laser interferometers such as LISA~\cite{Bartolo:2016ami}, DECIGO/BBO~\cite{Yagi:2011wg}, and pulsar timing arrays such as European Pulsar Timing Array (EPTA)~\cite{vanHaasteren:2011ni}, NANOGrav~\cite{NANOGrav:2020bcs}, Square Kilometer Array (SKA)~\cite{Janssen:2014dka}.
 The sensitivity lines are taken from Refs.~\cite{Schmitz:2020syl,Schmitz:2020}.
 Note that lines of SKA, LISA, DECIGO/BBO and ET represent future sensitivities and others correspond to already existing bounds.
-We show three lines corresponding to benchmark points in which correct dark photon DM abundance is obtained within an order of magnitude (see Eq.~(\ref{OmegaA})): (a) $(v, m_A) = (10^{14}\,{\rm GeV}, 10^{-14}\,{\rm eV})$, (b) $(10^{13}\,{\rm GeV}, 10^{-10}\,{\rm eV})$, (c) $(10^{12}\,{\rm GeV}, 10^{-5}\,{\rm eV})$.
+We show three lines corresponding to benchmark points in which correct dark photon DM abundance is obtained within an order of magnitude (see Eq.~(\ref{OmegaA})): (a) $(v, m_A) = (10^{14}\,{\rm GeV}, 10^{-13}\,{\rm eV})$, (b) $(10^{13}\,{\rm GeV}, 10^{-9}\,{\rm eV})$, (c) $(10^{12}\,{\rm GeV}, 10^{-4}\,{\rm eV})$.
+The top panel assumes the log dependence of $\mu$ and $\xi$, while in the bottom panel we neglected the log dependence for comparison.

 An interesting feature seen in Fig.~\ref{fig:sens} is that the three lines (a)-(c) converge in high-frequency limit.
 It is understood as follows.
 As explained above, the overall normalization of the GW spectrum is proportional to $\sqrt{G\mu}$ for long-lived loops.
 The spectral break appears at the frequency $f_{\rm break}$ that corresponds to the inverse of the loop size $\ell_i = \alpha_0 t_i \sim m_A^{-1}$, which decays at $\tau(\ell_i)\sim \ell_i/(\Gamma_{\rm GW}G\mu)$.
 The GW spectrum behaves as $\Omega_{\rm GW}\propto f^{-1/3}$ for $f> f_{\rm break}$.
 The break frequency is estimated as $f_{\rm break}\sim \ell_i^{-1}\left[a(\tau(\ell_i))/a_0 \right] \propto \sqrt{m_A/\mu}$ assuming that the corresponding loops are produced in the radiation-dominated era.
 On the other hand, the dark photon DM abundance is proportional to the combination $\mu\sqrt{m_A}$ (see Eq.~(\ref{OmegaA})).
 By requiring the consistent dark photon DM abundance, we obtain $f_{\rm break} \propto \mu^{-3/2}$.
 Therefore, we have $\Omega_{\rm GW}(f_{\rm break}) \propto f_{\rm break}^{-1/3}$.
 This power law dependence coincides with the $f^{-1/3}$ tail (\ref{Sx}).
 This is the reason why three lines (a)-(c) converge.
 It means that the GW amplitude at high frequency (e.g, in the DECIGO/BBO frequency range) is nearly independent of the dark photon mass if its abundance is consistent with the observed DM abundance.
 The parameter degeneracy is solved by combining with the low frequency observation, e.g. by SKA.